 It is the second largest biome of South American covering 22% of Brazil.

-Cerrado is in interior areas of Brazil with two well marked seasons (rain and dry season) and is savannah type.
+Cerrado is in interior areas of Brazil with two well marked seasons (rain and dry season).
 It includes different types of habitats such as campo sujo, campo limpo or cerradão.
 It is composed of small trees with deep roots and leaves with trichomes and an undergrowth composed of sedges and grasses.
 Cerrado soils are sandy and nutrient-poor with reddish colors featuring the high iron content.

 Vochysia and Qualea (Vochysiaceae) genera dominate the savannah landscape of the cerrado.
-Representatives of the Fabaceae, Clusiaceae, Sapindaceae and Apocynaceae families are also found.
+Representatives of the Asteraceae, Fabaceae and Orchidaceae are the most frequent in terms of species number.